5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Day 4: Ice Cave Tour and Black Sand Beach

-On the 4th day of this Iceland winter itinerary, you’ll be checking out of your Reykjavik hotel and making your way to the South Coast!
-If you don’t have a rental car, you can stay in Reykjavik and conquer the last two days through organized tours.
+On your last full day in Iceland, you’ll be checking out of your Reykjavik hotel and making your way to the South Coast!
+(If you don’t have a rental car, you can stay in Reykjavik and conquer the last two days through organized tours).

 You’ll want to get an early start out of Reykjavik and make your way towards Vik, a picturesque village on the south coast of Iceland!